psybers/python-paradigms/README.md

 ### Processing Boa Output

-The Boa output is in a custom format, so first we convert it all into standard CSV format: `make csv`
+The Boa output is in a custom format, so first we convert it all into standard CSV format: `make gendupes csv`

+If you used the `make data` command instead of manually obtaining the outputs, you do not need to do anything else as it will call these targets for you.

 ### Generating Figures and Tables